 2. Schedule Intake & Orientation (gathering of documentation)

 3. Complete a Health Assessment within* 72 hours after orientation to continue with program services.

-ALL program services are FREE no medical insurance required.
+ALL program services are FREE to actively enrolled program participants.
 Any questions, inquiries, or concerns, please call/contact us: